ForgeFlow/ao-odoo/ao_account/README.rst

   related account journal items.
 * Add the *Product Internal Reference* field to Invoice analysis to make possible to create custom filters using it.
+* Do not send messages to the salesperson from the invoice

 Credits
 =======